cue-lang/cuelang.org/content/examples/shortcodes/code-tabs/en.md

 : required - Name of the tab

 area
 : required - Area the tab should be in.
-Can be one of 'top-left', 'top-right', 'bottom-left' or 'bottom-right'.
+Can be one of 'top', 'left', 'top-left', 'top-right', 'bottom', 'bottom-left', 'right or 'bottom-right'.
+Note: You can either use bottom or bottom-left/bottom-right.
+You can't combine 'bottom' with another bottom area.
+Same goes for top, left and right.
+For instance if you have a tab set to 'left' it will file the entire left area and can't be combined with 'top-left' because this will break the layout.

 language
 : optional - Code language (for instance yaml or json)